qlawmarq/resume/Curriculum vitae_English.md

 |Business Description|Fashion Platform Business|
 |Number of employees|About 10|

+Participate as a side job only on Saturdays.

 #### Fashion Platform Business

 I was involved in the development of the service during the launch phase.